mwbowers/mwbowers.github.io/reference/datagate/datagate-common/server-cursors.md

 ---
 title: ServerCursors enum
-description: Specifies the type of server cursor to use.
+description: "Specifies the type of server cursor to use. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the type of server cursor to use.